You Bet!: Spring 1991

-Series 4 saw some massive changes following the departure of Forsyth at the end of series 3.
+Series four saw some massive changes following the departure of Forsyth at the end of series three for concentration on hosting other shows like The Generation Game, Play Your Cards Right and The Price is Right.
 A new logo was introduced and Matthew Kelly took over as host.
 Also, the challenges increased from four to five, which meant that Ward got involved, with her sponsoring challenges as well.
 Another change from the Forsyth era was that the celebrity guests could no longer specify the nature of their forfeit should their challenge fail – instead, they had to choose from a list of pre-defined forfeits hidden under cryptic statements – for instance "Dinner Coming Up" meant that the forfeit was to try and eat whilst riding a roller-coaster.
 Kelly also got involved in doing the work on location challenges, as well as Ward.
 Finally, if Kelly's challenge ended in failure, he had to do his forfeit, regardless of the audience's prediction.

 Autumn 1991

-Series 5's airing slot was moved from Saturday nights to Friday nights and a reworked version of the theme tune was introduced.
+Series five's airing slot was moved from Saturday to Friday nights and a reworked version of the theme tune was introduced.